johanamagnusson/hpc_tma881/assignment0/report.markdown

 First, I don't know how detailed this should be, so maybe I overwritten it.

 * First, we simply got an account to Ozzy
-* We got used to ssh, since I've actually never had any use for it before.
-I also tried to get a little familiar with tmux.
+* We got familiar with ssh into ozzy and tmux.
-* We found my PLASMA installer at [PLASMA](http://www.netlib.org/plasma/), simply the installer there.
+* We found a PLASMA installer at [PLASMA](http://www.netlib.org/plasma/), simply the installer there.
 * We sended the file to ozzy
 * We created the directory HOME and plasma_local.
+* We used the command BLANK(kunde inte hitta det jag använde för att köra installationen, och fick ganska mycket hjälp med detta, samt att ni körde installation separat?) on tmux to install PLASMA

 3. Testing
+When installing PLASMA, the test files run automatically.
 4. Makefile